veeto

 Summary

-The legislation outlines precise transfer mechanisms, requiring holders to deliver digital assets to the state Controller's designated cryptocurrency custodian within 30 days of filing their unclaimed property report.
-For assets listed on established exchanges, sales must occur at prevailing market prices between 18 and 20 months after reporting.
-The Controller maintains discretion to decline custody of digital assets deemed not in the state's interest, provided written notice is given to holders within 120 days.
+The legislation requires holders to transfer unclaimed digital assets to the state Controller's designated cryptocurrency custodian within 30 days of filing their unclaimed property report.
+Digital assets listed on established exchanges must be sold at prevailing market prices between 18-20 months after reporting.
+The Controller maintains discretion to decline custody of digital assets deemed not in the state's interest to manage.

 40% progression